dkatavic/onedrive-api/README.md

 [![CircleCI](https://circleci.com/gh/dkatavic/onedrive-api/tree/master.svg?style=svg&circle-token=0410ac864820f55930f276a46fa955a788b03eee)](https://circleci.com/gh/dkatavic/onedrive-api/tree/master)

-OneDrive API module for Node.js.
-It's built with pure functional programing, there are no unnecessary objects.

-It's built for internal project so it supports only basic CRUD operations needed for project (for now).
-I will accept any pull requests.
+OneDrive API module for NodeJS.
+This module handels operations with OneDrive API.
+For authenticating with OneDrive, we suggest using OS solutions like [simple-oauth2](https://github.com/lelylan/simple-oauth2).
+We are accepting pull requests for any missing features

 # Install